(MORE FAQ’S COMING SOON)

 We do not accept personal cheques.

-Deposits are nonrefundable.
+Deposits to hold kittens are nonrefundable.
 This is because a held kitten is compromised from finding other possible homes at its most desirable age.
 It also helps ensure that buyers truly thought it over, want the kitten, and are willing to follow through with their commitment.
 There are no exceptions.
+Because we are dealing with live animals, cancel of sale on part of the buyer is considered a forfeit of deposit.
 If the kitten you had initially chosen is no longer fit to go home with you, or for any reason the Breeder is unable to place the agreed upon cat/kitten with the Purchaser, the deposit will be refunded in full, or you can choose to use the deposit towards a kitten from a future litter or another kitten that is currently available.
 Choice of a kitten from a litter is given in the order we receive the deposits.
 Full payment can be made on pickup, or one week prior to the shipping date.

 Each kittens’ adoption fee is set individually.
-“Pet” quality kitten adoption fees generally start at 700 and up.
-The fees are based on the quality of each kitten, and his/her conformation to the breed standard/desirability.
-This can range from 700 as non-showable, to 1,000 for a pet kitten of show quality.
+The adoption fees of American Bobtail kittens homed as “Pet” are based on the quality of each kitten, and his/her conformation to the breed standard/desirability.
+This generally ranges from 1,250 for a long-tailed non-showable kitten, up to 1,500 for a pet kitten at show quality unless otherwise stated.
 In some cases, it may take a few weeks before the adoption fee is determined, as we can get a better idea of the kittens’ development as they grow in the first few weeks.
 In some cases we get an idea as soon as they are born.
-Also, some small kittens with long tails (not bobbed), can often go below this range…
+The adoption fees of our Siberian kittens start at 2,000 and up to 2,500 unless otherwise stated.

 So it all depends on what you are looking for, and which kitten you choose!